Standing Desks vs Standing Desk Converters (Which is Better?)

 But of course, how we position ourselves at our desk does depend on the desk itself.
 Perhaps the biggest advantage standing desks have over converters is the degree of accuracy to which you can set your position, and the ability to move in closer to attain the perfect position.

 Sit stand converters are by no means bad in an ergonomic sense – it’s just that standing desks are better.
-The Desky Dual Ergo Edge Sit Stand Desk for example, incorporates a beveled cutaway into the desktop itself, which allows the user to get in as close as possible to their keyboard.
+Sit Stand Desks for example, incorporate a beveled cutaway into the desktop itself, which allows the user to get in as close as possible to their keyboard.

 In the battle of standing desks vs standing desk converters, the truth is that the winner is totally up to you.
 We hope this article has helped you make your choice.
 However, if you’ve still not decided, why not check out our complete standing desk range to see if there’s anything there that might sway you?